NICOTROL- nicotine spray, metered

 Common Smoker's Complaints

-Common complaints experienced by the smokers in the study (users of both active and placebo spray) include: chest tightness, dyspepsia, paraesthesia (tingling) in limbs, constipation, and stomatitis.
+Common complaints experienced by the smokers in the study (users of both active and placebo spray) include: chest tightness, dyspepsia, paresthesia (tingling) in limbs, constipation, and stomatitis.

 Tobacco Withdrawal Symptoms